Privacy Amplification for BandMF via $b$-Min-Sep Subsampling: Estimate-Verify-Release Without Empty Outputs

 \begin{theorem} In addition to the ordering on the mechanisms, assume the following hold: \begin{itemize} \item For any $i$ such that $\calM_i$ does not satisfy $(\varepsilon, \delta)$-DP, $\calV$ independently ``rejects'' $\calM_i$ w.p. at least $1 - q$, i.e. we have $\Pr[v_i = 1] < q$ for all such $i$ and the $v_i$ use independent randomness\footnote{i.e. we use independent samples in each instance of the Monte Carlo estimation procedure}. \item $\calM_k$ satisfies $(\varepsilon, \delta)$-DP. \end{itemize} Then \cref{fig:evr_nm} satisfies $(\varepsilon, \delta + q(1-\delta))$-DP. \end{theorem} \begin{proof} The proof is almost identical to the proof of Theorem 9 in \cite{wang2023randomized}.
 Let $o \in \calO$ be the output of $\calM_{i^*}$ in \cref{fig:evr_nm}.
 By the post-processing property, we can assume the output of \cref{fig:evr_nm} is $(i^*, o)$.
 Let $i_{\min}$ be the smallest $i$ such that $\calM_i$ (and hence $\calM_j$ for all $j \geq i$) satisfies $(\varepsilon, \delta)$-DP.
 If $i_{\min} = 1$ then $i^* \geq i_{\min}$ w.p.
 1. Otherwise, by the assumption on $\calV$, with probability at least $1-q$ we have that $v_{i_{\min} - 1} = 0$ and thus $i^* \geq i_{\min}$.
 Then letting $\calM$ denote \cref{fig:evr_nm}, we have for any $S \subseteq [k] \times \calO$ and any two adjacent datasets $D$:

 \end{proof}

-To e.g. apply \cref{thm:evr} to noise multiplier selection, we choose a sequence of increasing noise multipliers $\sigma_1, \ldots, \sigma_k$ and the mechanism $\calM_i$ is defined as DP-MF using $\sigma_i$.
+To e.g. apply \cref{thm:evr} to noise multiplier selection, we choose a sequence of increasing noise multipliers $\sigma_1, \ldots, \sigma_{k-1}$ and for $i \leq k-1$ the mechanism $\calM_i$ is defined as DP-MF using $\sigma_i$.
 Increasing the noise multiplier can only improve privacy, hence this choice of $\{\calM_i\}$ satisfies the ordering property assumed by \cref{fig:evr_nm}.
 For our experiments, we choose our sequence to be a set of powers of $1.01$.
 We choose the minimum noise multiplier $\sigma_1$ to be smaller than the noise multiplier required for DP-SGD with Poisson sampling (i.e, DP-MF with $\bfC = \bfI$).
 As DP-MF benefits less from privacy amplification and hence requires more noise than DP-SGD, this is a conservative cutoff, and indeed we never end up choosing $\sigma_1$ in our experiments.
-To ensure that $\calM_k$ satisfies the target DP guarantee, we can calibrate the noise multiplier of a mechanism which dominates $\calM_k$ and is easier to analyze, and use that noise multiplier for $\sigma_k$.
-For example, for DP-MF with $b$-min-sep subsampling, a dominating mechanism is DP-MF where the sensitive example deterministically participates in iterations $1, b+1, 2b+1, \ldots$; this is just a Gaussian mechanism and thus easily calibrated.
+To ensure that $\calM_k$ satisfies the target DP guarantee, we can simply have $\calM_k$ be a mechanism that is easy to do privacy accounting for, e.g. DP-SGD with Poisson subsampling or DP-BandMF with cyclic Poisson subsampling.

 For the verifier, we use Monte Carlo accounting, which we recall is given a pair of distributions $P, Q$ whose divergence we want to calculate, and draws $s$ samples $y_1, y_2, \ldots, y_s$ from $P$ and computes $\tilde{\delta} = \frac{1}{s} \sum_{i=1}^s \max\left\{1-e^\varepsilon \frac{Q(y_i)}{P(y_i)}\right\}$.
 For any $\delta' < \delta$ and the given number of samples $s$, Fact 4.2 of \cite{chua25ballsandbins} gives an easily calculable bound $q(\delta, \delta', s)$ on the probability that $\tilde{\delta} \leq \delta'$ if the true hockey-stick divergence between $P, Q$ is larger than $\delta$, hence we can use the verifier outputting 1 if $\tilde{\delta} \leq \delta'$ and 0 otherwise in \cref{fig:evr_nm}, and the resulting bound $q$ in \cref{thm:evr}.
 Our overall privacy parameter can be written as the function $\delta_{o}(\delta, \delta', s) := \delta + q(\delta, \delta', s)(1-\delta)$.